OAuth Developer Verification Form FAQ

-- Verify your domain ownership with Google through Search Console by using an account that is either a Project Owner or a Project Editor on your OAuth Project.
+- Verify your application’s homepage URL domain ownership with Google through Search Console by using an account that is either a Project Owner or a Project Editor on your OAuth Project.

-The Developer verification process will need to be completed to remove the Unverified App screen from your app.
+The Developer verification process will need to be completed to remove the Unverified App screen from your app or to remove your app from being shown as potentially risky to the user in Security Checkup.
 The Unverified App screen informs the user of that the app has not yet passed the verification process.
 You do not need to submit the developer verification form if your app is going to be used in any of the following scenarios:

 - My app is not shared with anyone else

 - This app is for me and my family/friends

 - I am using this for sending emails through Wordpress or similar single account SMTP plug-ins